(We have also published a Simple Data Conversion Tutorial.)

 With this background information, let's look at file type and file content.

 There are some fundamental differences in how computers store files.
 The operating system of Mainframe computers, AS/400, DEC VMS, and others "understand" file and record structure, so you can define the type of file -- indexed or sequential for example -- within the OS.
-And you can store characteristics of the file, such as the record type (fixed length or variable length for example), and file parameters (such as record length).
+And you can store characteristics of the file, such as the record type (fixed length or variable length for example), and file parameters (such as record length) within the OS.

 But the UNIX and Windows operating systems don't use such concepts; to them a file is just a stream of bytes with no structure.
 Those computers rely on the application programs to handle the structure.
 Converting between these systems then means transferring the concept of "file type" from the OS side to the applications-program side, or vice-versa.